gvwilson/thirdbit/src/ideas/nwit.md

 195) Hasan Amiri & Mainul Islam 2025: "Enhancing Python Programming Education with an AI-Powered Code Helper: Design, Implementation, and Impact" <https://arxiv.org/abs/2509.20518>
 :   "the system demonstrated an 85% error resolution success rate, outperforming tools like pylint (62%) and GPT-4 (73%).
 Quantitative results revealed a 59.3% reduction in debugging time, with pre- and post-test assessments showing a 34% improvement in coding proficiency, particularly in recursion and exception handling"

+196) Bifolco et al 2025: "CodeGenLink: A Tool to Find the Likely Origin and License of Automatically Generated Code" <https://arxiv.org/abs/2510.01077>
+:   Proposes a GitHub CoPilot extension that suggests links containing code very similar to automatically generated code, and when possible, indicates the license of the likely origin of the code.
+The tool retrieves candidate links…then performs similarity analysis between the generated and retrieved code.

+197) Schmid et al 2025: "Maven-Lockfile: High Integrity Rebuild of Past Java Releases" <https://arxiv.org/abs/2510.00730>
+:   Their lockfiles capture all direct and transitive dependencies with their checksums, enabling high integrity builds, and is able to detect tampered artifacts.

+198) Karakatsanis et al 2025: "PyTrim: A Practical Tool for Reducing Python Dependency Bloat" <https://arxiv.org/abs/2510.00674>
+:   Their tool achieves 98.3% accuracy in replicating human-made changes; when run on 971 open-source packages, it identified and trimmed bloated dependencies in 39 of them.

+199) Pan et al 2025: "Hamster: A Large-Scale Study and Characterization of Developer-Written Tests" <https://arxiv.org/abs/2509.26204>
+:   Our results highlight that a vast majority of developer-written tests exhibit characteristics that are beyond the capabilities of current ATG (automatic test generation) tools.

 [nwit]: https://neverworkintheory.org/
 [postmortem]: https://www.computer.org/csdl/magazine/so/5555/01/10424425/1Ulj1Qa8tJ6